aiXpertLab/NLP-Practice/README.md

 ### Text Prediction
 Text prediction attempts to predict future text inputs from a user based on previous text inputs.
 Predictive text is used in search engines and also on smartphones to help correct inputs and speed up the process of text input.
 It is also used in popular models such as ChatGPT.

+# Worked Example: Chatbot in Python
+We’ve got an overview of what different tasks we can accomplish.
+Now let’s try getting started with doing these tasks in Python.
+We won’t worry too much about how this model works for the time being, but will instead just focusing trying it out.
+We’ll start by running a chatbot, just like the one we used online.

+NLP tasks often need to be broken down into simpler subtasks to be executed in a particular order.
+These are called **pipelines** since the output from one subtask is used as the input to the next subtask.
+We will now define a “pipeline” in Python.

+01. Text Embeddings
+02. Word Embeddings